cra88y/infininote/README.md

 # Setup Instructions To Run

 1. Clone this repo
-2. In the root directory of the cloned repo, run `npm install` to install dependencies.
+2. In the root directory of the cloned repo, run `npm install` to install dependencies
 3. Create a PostgreSQL database and user for the app
 4. Rename backend/.env.EXAMPLE to ".env", and fill out the values using the PostgreSQL information
 5. Create the database with the command `npx dotenv sequelize db:create`